Chacma baboon: Social organisation

 The chacma baboon usually lives in social groups, called troops, which are composed of multiple adult males, adult females, and their offspring.
 Occasionally, however, very small groups form that consist of only a single adult male and several adult females.

 Chacma troops are characterized by a dominance hierarchy.
-Female ranking within the troop is inherited through the mother and remains relatively fixed, while the male ranking is often in flux, especially when the dominant male is replaced.
+Female ranking within the troop is inherited through the mother and remains relatively fixed, while the male ranking is often in flux.
 Chacmas are unusual among baboons in that neither males nor females form strong relationships with members of the same sex.
 Instead, the strongest social bonds are often between unrelated adult males and females.
-Infanticide is much more common among Chacmas compared to most other baboon species, as newly dominant males will often kill infants or young baboons sired by the previously dominant male.
+Infanticide is much more common among Chacmas than other baboon species, as newly dominant males may kill infants or young baboons sired by the previously dominant male.
 Baboon troops possess a complex group behavior and communicate by means of body attitudes, facial expressions, vocalizations and touch.

+Reproduction

+Chacma baboons do not have a specific breeding season; they breed through the year.
+On average, males and females reach sexual maturity around 5 years, but males typically don't breed successfully until they are large enough to challenge other males, around 7 to 10 years old.
+Mothers give birth on average every 1.5 to 2 years and usually have only one infant at a time.
+It takes about one year for those infants to reach independence.

 Morning dispersal patterns

 Print of the large foot (pes) in sand, revealing i.a. the heel and thumb.
 The manus print in contrast reveals only the knuckles, the short, straight fingers and tip of the partly opposable thumb.

-The chacma baboon often sleeps in large groups on high rocks, cliffs or in tall trees at night to avoid nocturnal predators.
-The morning dispersal from the sleeping site is synchronized, with all members leaving at the same time.
+The chacma baboon often sleeps in large groups on high rocks, cliffs, or in tall trees at night to avoid nocturnal predators.
+In the morning, members of a troop tend to rise and disperse at the same time.
 In most cases, dispersal is initiated by a single individual, and the other members of the group decide whether or not to follow.
-At least five followers must be recruited for a successful dispersal initiation, and not all initiation attempts are successful.
-Surprisingly, the initiator's dominance status shows little correlation with successful initiation of departure; more-dominant individuals are no more likely to lead a successful departure than subordinate individuals.
-One study has shown that while the success rate of dispersal initiation attempts is relatively constant across all sexes, male are more likely to attempt initiation than females, and lactating females are less likely to attempt initiation than females without dependent offspring.

-A separate study has achieved slightly different results.
-While the dominance hierarchy does not play a significant role in initiating the morning dispersal, social affiliation does.
-Chacma baboons that play a more central role in the group (as measured by grooming behavior and time spent with other members) are more likely to be followed during the morning dispersal.
-This study concluded that group members are more likely to follow the behavior of individuals with which they are closely affiliated.
+The dominance hierarchy does not play a significant role in initiating the morning dispersal, but social affiliation does.
+Group members are more likely to follow the behavior of individuals with which they are closely affiliated.